pegasystems/pega-helm-charts/charts/pega/README.md

 ### Pega RASP (Runtime Application Self-Protection)

-Starting with Pega Platform version 25, the Runtime Application Self-Protection (RASP) feature is enabled by default to enhance security, which detects and blocks security violations by taking advantage of information from inside the running software.
+Starting with Pega Platform version 25, the Runtime Application Self-Protection (RASP) feature is enabled by default to enhance security.
+RASP detects and blocks security violations by taking advantage of information from inside the running software.

 You can configure RASP action in values.yaml:
 ```yaml